nsccs/ForkPracticeCareerPrep/README.md

 - [ ] Push to the repository on your GitHub Profile
 - [ ] Go to you GitHub Profile submit a pull request

-Happy to have yall here <3
+Happy to have yall here :heart:

-Good luck :)
+Good luck :smile:

 You got this